 - Average b3 in all Firms in the collared coils is between -1 and -3 units.
-The recent production shows a small spread between firms.
-The negative trend of Firm2 around magnet progressive number 360th-540th is over.
-We remind the reader that the peak in Firm1 collared coils around magnet progressive number 430 is due to the additional cross-section 2 magnets. - Please note the in the Figures we implemented the new target on systematic b3 at injection [-7,7] instead of the previous value of [-10.5,10.5].
+The recent production shows a small spread between firms (1.1 units, one sigma).
+There is a negative trend in Firm2, where b3 went down from -1.5 units to -3 units.
+Firm1 and Firm3 are stable.
+The systematic is well within targets. - Please note that in the Figures we implemented the revised beam dynamic target on systematic b3 at injection [-7,7] instead of the previous value of [-10.5,10.5] (see previous report for more details).

-Fig. 13: Average b3 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 134 cryodipoles.
+Fig. 13: Average b3 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.

-Fig. 14: Average b3 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 134 cryodipoles.
-Data reduced to nominal shims3.
+Fig. 14: Average b3 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.
+Data normalised to nominal shims3.